-Long gone is the heavy industry, noise and pollution – Butler’s tar works on one side and the Board Mills on the other – which once dominated the river valley.
+Long gone is the heavy industry, noise and pollution – Butler’s Tar Works on one side and the Board Mills on the other – which once dominated the river valley.
 In their place, at Crews Hole and St Anne’s, has come tree-planting and extensive new housing.
 The riverside park just past here, on a loop of the river at Conham, lies on the site of a former sewage works (you really wouldn’t know!) which served part of Kingswood until 1968.

+In the Victorian times, visitors to Beese’s would take their tea in the house or the terrace immediately in front of the house which, although a major part of the Beeses backdrop, are now both just for residential use.
 Back then a sign facing the river – “Bees Tea Gardens” – would inform you that you had reached your destination.
-Anne Beese was a lady who discouraged the drinking of alcohol and might be a tad peeved to see the quantities of beer, cider and wine that accompany Beeses Sunday roasts every summer weekend.
+Anne Beese was a lady who discouraged the drinking of alcohol and might be a tad peeved to see the quantities of beer, cider and wine that accompany Beese’s Sunday roasts every summer weekend.
+Today the sign reads Beese Riverside Bar which rather more accurately reflects the nature of the business it has become.
+Cream Teas are, of course, still a major part and can be enjoyed in the garden or the bar/restaurant building erected in the 1960s.

 No doubt, back in the day, the railway navvies then working on Brunel’s newly opened Great Western Railway would have been most appreciative of a nice cuppa.
-From the garden and decked area in front of Beeses you can sometimes hear and spot the trains as they make a brief appearance between tunnels of St.Annes and Broomhill
+From the garden and decked area in front of Beeses you can sometimes hear and spot the trains as they make a brief appearance between tunnels of St. Anne’s and Broomhill.

-In 1851, Thomas and Hannah Beese were living at The Ferry House – there has long been a river crossing here – along with their four children.
-Forty years later, their son George, who had seven children, was running the place.
+In 1851, Thomas and Hannah Beese were living at ‘The Ferry House’ (a name in keeping with the river crossing here) along with their four children.
+Forty years later, their son George, who had eight children, was running the place.
 When he died in 1895, his wife continued the business.
 Gilbert Bruton was her ferryman, rowing customers across the river in an open boat.
 Today the boat is still open to the skies but does at least have an engine.
-Before World War II, this crossing cost just one old penny – times have changed!
-There was once a small cabin on the Conham side, near the towpath, where you could buy sweets, chocolates and sandwiches (if there were any left).
+Before World War II, this crossing cost just one old penny… times change!
+There was at one point a small cabin on the Conham side, near the towpath, where you could buy sweets, chocolates and sandwiches (if there were any left).